cs207-project-group4/cs207-FinalProject/docs/implementation.rst

 The core data structures in this package are ``Variables`` and ``Blocks``.

 We are going to consider that every function can be split into core atomic functions, each of which we will call a `Block`.
 Thus, the application of a function is a mere composition of `Block` operations to `Variable`s.
-The function

 .. image:: img/basic_function.png

 **Variable**